August 12, 2021

 When you are able to understand yourself, your triggers and your boundaries, communicating gently is easier.
 Understanding your own limits and what you need to keep emotionally healthy keeps the focus on what is needed rather than what someone else did.
 At this point you are more able to say “I love you.
 I want our relationship to be the best it can be.
 When (this situation occurs/these words are used) I feel (unsafe/hurt/unappreciated).
 If and when (this situation) occurs, I will (state the action that keeps you safe)”.
 This is the outline for boundary setting given by John Townsend.
 Using this outline makes things very clear and keeps too many emotional outbursts from happening.

 Boundary setting is done best when done gently.
-It definately needs to be done at times, and it can be difficult.
+It definitely needs to be done at times, and it can be difficult.
 However, putting gentle healing words into practice will help give you the strength and clarity to do this well.
 Boundaries help you to do everything possible to heal the relationship while keeping yourself safe in whatever ways necessary.

 We desire for others to give us grace in dealing with us and our feelings.
 Remembering this should help us to remember to give grace as well when we are expressing our needs.
 It helps to remember that other people may not be at the same place we are and may not regulate as well.
 “When you know better, do better, give yourself grace for when you didn’t know.”
 That is one of the best things I have learned from my friend Tina in the past couple years.